PriviChat/comlink-serializer/README.md

 > **Note**
 > This document assumes a good understanding of how to work with Comlink.
 If you are new to Comlink, please do your homework.

-Comlink supplies a feature called [Transfer Handlers](https://github.com/GoogleChromeLabs/comlink#transfer-handlers-and-event-listeners) which is what Comlink Serializer uses under the covers to assist in marshalling your objects between threads.
+Comlink supplies a feature called [Transfer Handlers](https://github.com/GoogleChromeLabs/comlink#transfer-handlers-and-event-listeners) which is what Comlink Serializer uses under the covers to assist in marshaling your objects between threads.
 Just like with Comlink where you need to register your transfer handlers on both sides (eg. Main Thread and Worker Thread - I always think of Space Balls - 'There are two sides to every Schwartz'), you need to do the same with the Comlink Serializer Transfer Handler.
-This is because each thread has it's own Execution Context.
-The supplied Transfer Handler takes the place of having to register your own Transfer Handlers, but if you have a need beyond the scope of the one supplied by Comlink Serializer, nothing prevents you from implmenting your own custom handlers.
+This is because each thread has a dedicated Execution Context.

+The supplied Transfer Handler takes the place of having to register any individual Comlink Transfer Handlers.
+That said, nothing prevents you from creating and registering a custom ComLink Transfer Handler if you need something outside the scope of Comlink Serializer.

 **_Worker Thread_**